 S/N = 123 - 40 = 83dB (ref 0dBV)

-For low level preamps (such as microphone or moving coil phono pre-amplifiers), it is common to specify E IN only, allowing the user to calculate the noise for any gain setting, since it changes as the gain is varied.
+For low level preamps (such as microphone or moving coil phono pre-amplifiers), it is common to specify EIN only, allowing the user to calculate the noise for any gain setting, since it changes as the gain is varied.
 The same amplifier as above with unity gain will have a theoretical signal to noise ratio of 123dB (relative to 1V).
-All of this assumes that the passive components (especially resistors) do not contribute any noise.
+All of this assumes that the active and passive components (especially transistors, opamps, resistors, etc.) do not contribute any noise.
 This is false, as any device operating at a temperature above 0K (zero Kelvin, absolute zero, or about -273° Celsius) generates noise, however the contributions of passive components are relatively small with quality devices provided resistance is kept as low as possible, and voltages minimised.

 Remember that a 'perfect' amplifier (contributing noise at the theoretical minimum possible), will have an equivalent input noise of -129dBu with a source resistance of 200 ohms.
 This means that with a gain of 60dB, the best possible signal to noise ratio will be 69dB relative to 775mV (or 71.2dB ref 0dBV).

 I measured a S/N ratio of better than 80dB (about 82dB) again at a gain of 46dB using LM833 opamps (National Semiconductor 'equivalent' to the NE5532).
 When I say that I measured this, it was with extreme difficulty.
 Because of the low noise, my test instruments were at their limits and I had to guess a bit.
 The theoretical 'best possible' at this gain is -85.2dB referred to 0dBv, or -83dB ref.
 0dBu.

 Search carefully for devices with low noise for sensitive circuitry, and make sure they also have the bandwidth needed to achieve high gains.
 NE5532 (or LM833, although I usually do not recommend them) dual opamps are an excellent choice for low noise, but bear in mind that LM833 opamps in particular can be troublesome to keep stable.
 Do not be tempted to use lesser devices, since their bandwidth is too limited - the 1458 was 3dB down at only 8kHz, and died rapidly after that.
 One of the best is the LM4562, with input noise of 2.7nV/√Hz (~380nV with 20kHz bandwidth).
 This is an expensive part, but it is exceptionally quiet.
 The TLE2027 is another low-noise part (also 2.7nV√Hz) but appears only to be available in an SMD package.
 There are other that are even quieter, such as the AD797B (the 'B' variant is the 'better' version, with 0.9nV/√Hz), but you pay dearly for the low noise!

 In some cases, it will be found that better noise performance can be obtained using discrete opamps - built using individual components.
 A common technique for low noise is to select transistors based on their noise data, which will indicate the optimum collector current for a given source impedance.
 This is hard to recommend when opamps such as the LM4562 are available.